pysat/pysat/docs/new_instrument.rst

    # ...more useful code bits follow...

-The rationale behind the variable names is explained above under Naming Conventions.
-What is important here are the `_test_dates`.
+The rationale behind the variable names is explained above under :ref:`rst_new_inst-naming`.
+What is important here are the :py:attr:`_test_dates`.
 Each of these points to a specific date for which the unit tests will attempt to download and load data as part of end-to-end testing.
 Make sure that the data exists for the given date.
 The tags without test dates will not be tested.
-The leading underscore in `_test_dates` ensures that this information is not added to the instrument's meta attributes, so it will not be present in IO operations.
+The leading underscore in :py:attr:`_test_dates` ensures that this information is not added to the instrument's meta attributes, so it will not be present in Input/Output operations.

 The standardized pysat tests are available in pysat.tests.instrument_test_class.
-The test collection test_instruments.py imports this class, collects a list of all available instruments (including potential tag / inst_id combinations), and runs the tests using pytestmark.
+The test collection test_instruments.py imports this class, collects a list of all available instruments (including potential :py:data:`tag`/:py:data:`inst_id` combinations), and runs the tests using pytestmark.
 By default, pysat assumes that your instrument has a fully functional download routine, and will run an end-to-end test.
 If this is not the case, see the next section.

+.. _rst_test-special:

 Special Test Configurations
 ---------------------------

 No Download Available
 ^^^^^^^^^^^^^^^^^^^^^

 Some instruments simply don't have download routines available.
 It could be that data is not yet publicly available, or it may be a model run that is locally generated.
-To let the test routines know this is the case, the `_test_download` flag is used.
-This flag uses the same dictionary structure as `_test_dates`.
+To let the test routines know this is the case, the :py:attr:`_test_download` flag is used.
+This flag uses the same dictionary structure as :py:attr:`_test_dates`.

 For instance, say we have an instrument team that wants to use pysat to manage their data products.
 Level 1 data is locally generated by the team,